Heledd Fychan: Political career

+Local Government

 In May 2017, Fychan was elected for Pontypridd Town ward on Rhondda Cynon Taf County Borough Council and also Pontypridd Town Council.

 As a local councillor, Fychan was a vocal community activist.
 In 2017 she successfully campaigned to reopen Mill Street Post Office and in 2018 she campaigned to save the Muni Arts Centre in Pontypridd, of which she was a volunteer trustee.
-In 2020 she dealt with severe flooding in Pontypridd and led calls for an independent inquiry.
+In 2020, she dealt with severe flooding in Pontypridd and led calls for an independent inquiry.

+Senedd Cymru - The Welsh Parliament

 Fychan was selected in May 2020 to be the Plaid Cymru candidate for the Pontypridd constituency for the 2021 Senedd election.
 She came second in the election, behind Labour's Mick Antoniw, with 22.4% of the vote but was elected to the Senedd from the South Wales Central regional list.

 Following the election Fychan became Plaid Cymru's spokesperson on culture, sport and international affairs.

-Fychan is the current Plaid Cymru director of policy and political education.
+Fychan has served as Plaid Cymru's director of policy and political education.

 As MS for South Wales Central, Heledd Fychan called for a full investigation into the deaths of two boys after a police chase in Ely, Cardiff and the events following the incident.

-Fychan currently serves on the Senedd business committee; children, young people and education committee, and the Reform Bill committee.
-She chairs the Wales International cross party group and is vice-chair of the Public and Commercial Services Union group.
-She is further a member of the following cross-party groups: academic staff in universities, arts and health, autism, children and families, children in our care, clean air, friends of Ukraine, lung health, music, peace and reconciliation, poverty, public transport, school food, tourism, universities, and women.
+From 2021 until April 2026, Fychan served on the Senedd business committee; children, young people and education committee, and the Reform Bill committee.
+She chaired the Wales International cross party group and was vice-chair of the Public and Commercial Services Union group.
+She was a member of the following cross-party groups: academic staff in universities, arts and health, autism, children and families, children in our care, clean air, friends of Ukraine, lung health, music, peace and reconciliation, poverty, public transport, school food, tourism, universities, and women.

+Welsh Government

+Following her re-election to the Senedd in May 2026 she became the Trefnydd, Chief Whip and Cabinet Minister for Culture and Sport.

 Personal life

-Ms Fychan lives in Pontypridd with her husband and son.
+Fychan lives in Pontypridd with her husband and son.